 This website uses cookies to ensure you get the best experience on our website.
 Learn more

-Characteristics Of Property (Second Order Theory) Notes
+#7145 - Characteristics Of Property (Second Order Theory) - Property A

 The following is a more accessible plain text extract of the PDF sample above, taken from our Property A Notes.
-Due to the challenges of extracting text from PDFs, it will have odd formatting:
+Due to the challenges of extracting text from PDFs, it will have odd formatting.

 Ownership (the ultimate right other than Crown rights) of an object generally includes the right: